customgento/docs/pages/child-product-data-m2.md

 4. **Developer-Friendly Architecture:** For developers, Child Product Data offers an easily integrable solution with well-documented code.
 It follows the Magento 2 coding standards and best practices.

 ## Usage Instructions
-This module is built by default for a clean Hyva Theme.
+Child Product Data is built by default for a clean Hyv&auml; Theme.
 If you're using such a theme without any adaptions to the product page, you do not need to configure anything at all.
 It will work directly out of the box.
 As soon as you have a different HTML structure on your product page, you simply need to fill in the fitting identifiers under `Store => Config => Catalog => Catalog => Child Product Data`.